harshithajosyula3112/UMBC-DATA606-Capstone/docs/Resume.md

 **Financial Process Analysis and Documentation Intern** | *Summer 2025*

 - Analyzed 12 months of spending trends, budget variances, and transaction volumes, identifying peak periods and enabling resource reallocation that reduced over-budget instances by 15%
-- Automated weekly PeopleSoft/Oracle Financials budget and purchase order reports, saving stakeholders 5+ hours/week in manual report retrieval
+- Automated weekly PeopleSoft Financials budget and purchase order reports, saving stakeholders 5+ hours/week in manual report retrieval
 - Authored 8 SOP documents for procurement, travel authorization, and cash handling, stored on SharePoint/Confluence for staff-wide access
 - Mapped cross-department workflows in Lucidchart, uncovering process bottlenecks and recommending changes that improved approval turnaround times by 20%